EmiriUchi/local_manifests/README.md

 # local_manifests
-Local manifests that I use to build custom ROMs for ginkgo/willow.
+Local manifests that I use to build custom ROMs.